 - Click Save, and then to download a configured ZIP file containing the installation package and .ovpn file, click Generate client archive and distribute it to your Windows-based devices.

 To allow traffic from the SSL VPN interface (essentially a virtual NIC) into the different LAN segments on the Smoothwall, you need to create Firewall rules.

 - Navigate to Network > Firewall > Firewall rules.

 - Create a new section, see our help topic, Adding sections.

-- In the new section, create a new rulte with these settings, see our help topic, Adding new Smoothwall access rules:
+- In the new section, create a new rule with the following settings:

 - Name: SSL VPN Access

 - Outbound Interface: All Internal & All External*